• Skip to primary navigation

 At no time were they in danger and I kept them safe next to me at all times.
 The worst it got for Boo was about 2 inches of water that touched her belly as a wave came in.
 That was it.

-The “cats on the beach” experience was all part of the day we took our rv to the beach, make sure you check it out.
+The “cats on the beach” experience was all part of , make sure you check it out.

 Your email address will not be published.
 Required fields are marked *